ikuhamada/state-hands-on/CMD/ACMD2022_UPM/Beginner/index.rst

     2.2000  0.0000  0.0000  1  1  2
   &END

-Short description of the input variables can be found :doc:`here <co>`
+Short description of the input variables can be found :doc:`here <co>`.

 Let us review the job script by ``cat qsub_cmd.sh``